kazu-yamamoto/Mew/API.md

 ## `"`

-A command specified by `"` is called with "Grep pattern" and file names of the messages in the directory of a target folder.
-"Grep pattern" is encoded according to `mew-cs-database-for-arg`.
+A command specified by `"` is called with _Grep pattern_ and file names of the messages in the directory of a target folder.
+_Grep pattern_ is encoded according to `mew-cs-database-for-arg`.

 The command must produce output whose lines start with a file name of matched messages.
 It's OK if the same file name appears multiple